Franz von Hipper: Battle of Dogger Bank

-Blame for the loss of Blücher was not placed on Hipper, but on his superior Admiral von Ingenohl, who was removed from his post on 4 February.
+Blame for the loss of Blücher was not placed on Hipper, but on his superior Admiral Ingenohl, who was removed from his post on 4 February.
 Also on the 4th, Hipper met with the Kaiser on an inspection of the fleet in Wilhelmshaven.
 That same day, Hipper was awarded the Iron Cross by the Kaiser; on the 23rd he was presented with the Friedrich August Cross, First and Second Classes, by the Grand Duke of Oldenburg.
 Three days later, Hipper was informed that his hometown had named its main street Hipperstrasse (Hipper Street).

 By March 1916, Hipper suffered from severe combat fatigue; he had held command of the fleet reconnaissance forces for some 20 months, and the strain of command was beginning to take its toll.
-He requested sick leave on 20 March, which was approved by Admiral Reinhard Scheer—who had replaced von Pohl as fleet commander in January 1916— a week later on the 27th.
+He requested sick leave on 20 March, which was approved by Admiral Reinhard Scheer—who had replaced Pohl as fleet commander in January 1916— a week later on the 27th.
 Scheer, however, attempted to have Hipper retired instead of returning after the termination of sick leave; he contacted Henning von Holtzendorff, the Chief of the Admiralty Staff, who disagreed with Scheer.
 Holtzendorff thought that relieving Hipper at that point would "only damage the war leadership."
 Hipper had meanwhile left for a spa in Bad Nenndorf, where he spent five weeks.
 His deputy, Friedrich Boedicker, assumed temporary command.
 Hipper returned to his post on 12 May 1916; he hoisted his flag aboard the newly commissioned battlecruiser Lützow.